Who is in for some weeknight Asian dinner?

 As you can see in the recipe card video below, I precooked the broccoli for a few minutes with the noodles so that they will be soft when mixed in with the rest of the vegetables.
 If you are using a similar vegetable, feel free to use the same method.

 There you have it.
 If you were wondering how to make lo mein like Chinese restaurants, now you know.
 Next time you crave Chinese food, give this recipe a try.
-Making it at home is much healthier, and with this recipe, it is now easier too.
+Making this hearty one-pot meal at home is much healthier than its restaurant version, and with this recipe, it is now easier too.

 - Thai Lemongrass Chicken Recipe